martinlarsalbert/PHD_literature_review/50 Literature Notes/@obrejaIdentificationHydrodynamicCoefficients2010.md

 | <mark class="hltr-purple">Purple</mark>        | Literary Note To Lookup Later |

 %% begin notes %%
-- First thing
-- Second thing
+- Not very much in this paper.

 things to add each time you import:

 %% end notes %%